atomjump/loop-server/README.md

 **phpPath**: Path to externally run any parallel PHP processes.
 Ver >= 0.5.5

+**chatInnerJSFilename**: Path from the server that refers to the server-side Javascript.
+E.g. "/js/chat-inner-1.3.29.js".
+The numbers may change during updates.

 **logoutPort**: Depreciated ver 0.6.3.
 Port which a logout is supported on.
 Default 1444.
 Use in an ssh situation, whereby this is a non-ssh port.
 Ver >= 0.5.5, ver <= 0.6.2

 **adminMachineUser**: once your server has been set up, and you have saved your first user (yourself typically), find this user in the interface